mchenggit/kabanero-event/architecture/README.md

 Prerequisites for the Developers:
 - Developer installs Kabanero Client to local laptop/desktop
 - Developer installs Appsody on laptop/desktop.  (**TBD**: Is this a special version that knows where the standardized stacks are, or will it go to Kabanero to get the location)
+- For local testing, the example shows re-deployment of svc-a and svc-b for every build.
+Other options are possible:
-- For local testing, either there are stubs for svc-a and svc-b, or a working svc-a and svc-b service for local testing has been set up and made available for developers, or it is re-deployed for each new run of the build.
-(Which choice to pick is outside the scope of this document.)
+  - Use of stubs for svc-a and svc-b,
+  - or a working svc-a and svc-b service for local testing has been set up and made available for developers

 The developer sets up a new environment for `ui` development as follows:
 - Developer creates a branch and clones the branch into local environment.